nagasudhirpulla/taming_python/blog/skills/sftp_setup.md

 ## Setup private key based authentication in windows
 ### Step 1 - Create a public and private key pair
 #### Using ssh-keygen.exe in OpenSSH folder
-* Inside the program files folder like  `C:\Program Files\OpenSSH` there will be an exe file named
+* Inside the program files folder like  `C:\Program Files\OpenSSH` there will be an exe file named `ssh-keygen.exe` which can be used to easily generate a public and private key pair
+*
 #### Using puttygen.exe
 * Download puttygen.exe from https://www.puttygen.com/download-putty#Download_PuTTY_073_for_Windows
 * Run puttygen.exe, make sure the settings are as shown in the below image and click *Generate* button.
 Move the cursor over the blank area to generate randomness.
 Then the key generation process will be completed